Dev01-D/ms_aka_sites/docs/ms_aka.md

 ---

 ## 👨‍💻 About Me
 Hi!
-I'm **[Your Name]**.
+I'm **Dev01-D**.
 I built this repo to streamline my workflow as a Microsoft Admin.
 I'm passionate about automation and making technical tools accessible.

 * 🔭 I’m currently working on improving M365 workflows.
 * 💬 Ask me about: Azure AD, Intune, or Cloud Security.
-* 📫 Reach me: [Your Link/Email]
 * ⭐️ Star this repo if it helped you!

 ---